davidthings/mocad/tutorial/tutorial.md

   }
 }
 ```
-When two instances of the marker are close, but not quite right it is obvious
+When two instances of the marker are close, but not quite right it will be obvious
 ```
 rotate( [ 90, 0, 0 ] ) {
   translate( [ 75, 0, 0 ] )